 Borrowing more than you need could lead to financial difficulty

-Only borrow what you need and what you can afford to pay back.
-Don’t be tempted to take on more debt than is necessary or you may risk getting into financial difficulty.
+Secured loans start from £10,000 with Ocean, but make sure to only borrow what you can afford to pay back.
+Don’t be tempted to take on a bigger loan than you need, or you may risk getting into financial difficulty.

 You could pay more interest overall if you spread payments

-You can usually spread your repayments out over a longer period of time with a secured loan.
-But bear in mind that you could end up paying more interest overall as a result.
+You can usually spread your repayments over a longer period of time with a secured loan.
+But, bear in mind that you could end up paying more interest overall as a result.

-If you miss payments or make late payments, a record of this will stay on your credit report for 6 years.
+It's important to make sure the loan is affordable for you, before you take it out.
+If you miss any payments or pay late, a record of this will stay on your credit report for 6 years.
 This can affect your credit score and your ability to get credit in the future.
-So make sure the loan is affordable before you take it out.

 Your property could be repossessed if you don’t maintain repayments